altescape/js_jasmine_bootstrap/README.md

-# js_jasmine_bootstrap
+# JS Jasmine Bootstrap
-Jasmine Bootstrap App - Clean to start
+A Bootstrap App for practicing and testing your JavaScript - Clean to start, only dependency is Jasmine.

+It uses Grunt, (grunt-contrib-watch, grunt-express (for localserver) and grunt-open).